-- The name Kindergarten is simply beautiful, though you may not have ever thought about what it means.
+- The term Kindergarten is simply beautiful, though you may not have ever thought about what it means.
 In German, "kinder" means children and "garten" is garden in English.
 So, the definition of this term is "garden of children".
-Perhaps this is why so many people incorrectly (and subconsciously) mispell the word as "kindergarden"!
+Perhaps this is why so many people incorrectly (and subconsciously) misspell the word as "kindergarden"!

-- The very first Kindgarten in the US opened in 1856.
+- The very first class in the US opened in 1856.
 Margaretha Meyer-Schurz opened the school's doors in Watertown, Wisconsin where she instructed the entire school day in German.

-- Approximately 3.5 million children in the United States attend kindergarten every year.
-45 states are required to provide a kindergarten program and 11 of these states mandate that districts offer full-day instruction.
+- Approximately 3.5 million children in the United States attend every year.
+45 states are required to provide a program and 11 of these states mandate that districts offer full-day instruction.